 A rule of thumb is therefore to set RPM to "the maximum value you can tolerate and feel comfortable using", and then determine the associated feedrate to get the right chipload.

-That is above the capability of the Shapeoko (200ipm), it would be scaringly fast for cutting hard wood, and 24.000 RPM may sound too loud to your taste anyway.
-Let's say we decided to go for 16.000 RPM instead, the required feedrate would become:
+That is above the default capability of the Shapeoko (200ipm), it would be scarily fast for cutting hard wood, and 24,000 RPM may sound too loud to your taste anyway.
+Let's say we decided to go for 16,000 RPM instead, the required feedrate would become:

-Alternatively it is also possible to lower the feedrate by targetting a smaller chipload while ensuring it is still at least at the minimum recommended value of 0.001", and assuming you are using a sharp enough cutter:
+Alternately it is also possible to lower the feedrate by targetting a smaller chipload while ensuring it is still at least at the minimum recommended value of 0.001'', and assuming you are using a sharp enough cutter:

 Depth of Cut (DOC) a.k.a.
 Axial Depth of Cut (ADOC) a.k.a.
 Depth Per Pass, is how deep into the material the endmill will cut, along the Z axis.
 For a given feedrate and RPM, the deeper it is the larger the forces on the endmill.